Key highlights

 When you choose Bluehost hosting, you can seamlessly integrate Google Workspace, giving you a streamlined experience for managing both your website and productivity tools.
 This combination ensures that your data remains secure while simplifying storage management.

 Pricing is always an important factor when choosing the right platform.
-Both Microsoft and Google Workspace start at around $6 per user per month, but they differ in structure.
+Microsoft and Google Workspace start at around $6 and $3.50 per user per month, respectively and they differ in structure.

 Google Workspace offers a simple pricing model, with options like the business standard plan, making it cost-effective for startups and small businesses.
 Microsoft 365 often provides greater value for larger organizations that require desktop apps, Power Automate workflows and enterprise-level security.